 "We stand in conversations with worlds larger than ourselves." - David Whyte

 One million years is a short time on mother earth.
 Deep time is measured on a scale of geological events spanning many millions of years.
 The earth is alive as it splits apart and comes together again in deep time, creating mountains, basins and water features that endure.
 Our human presence here is a flicker in the abyss of deep time.

 "To go in the dark with a light is to know the light.
 To know dark, go dark.
 Go without sight." - Wendell Berry

-These landscapes of Pacific Northwest coastal areas are secret places where I sometimes experience a spiritual harmony between darkness and light as I observe and record the drama and grace of nature.
-The images in this collection are my spiritual landscapes in the tradition of classic photographers like Minor White, Edward Weston, and John Wimberley.
+Without dark there is no light.
+These landscapes of Pacific Northwest coastal areas are secret places where I look for harmony between darkness and light as I experience the drama and grace of nature.
+The images in this collection are my spiritual landscapes.

 We reveal our innermost heart to others like shedding a coat in front of a stranger.
 Naked and vulnerable, we bravely stand knowing that once removed, the coat cannot cover up what another's eyes have seen and another's heart has felt.

-There are no foreign lands, just foreign travelers according to Robert Louis Stevenson.
-When visiting places where I am a foreigner, so many things are unexpected as I observe people and places.
-I love places rich in history and architecture.
+There are no foreign lands, just foreign travelers, says Robert Louis Stevenson.
+I like being a traveling foreigner, an observer of people and places unfamiliar, especially in lands rich in history and architecture.